As an author focusing on British royal history, I find it interesting to explore situations that have been largely forgotten.

 The king wanted his new wife Charlotte of Mecklenburg-Strelitz (1744-1818) and their children to have a private family home away from the business-oriented St. James’ Palace.
 Buckingham House became known as Queen’s House.
 Modernised between 1762 and 1773, in 1775 the property was given to Queen Charlotte via an act of parliament.
 She gave birth to most of their children within its walls.

-From House to Palace
+From Queen's House to Buckingham Palace

 George IV (1762-1830) ascended to the throne in January 1820.
 At first, he wished to renovate the property to his tastes.
 He changed his mind and decided that he wanted a spectacular palace constructed around the existing house.
 It was to have three wings, a grand forecourt and a triumphal arch to commemorate English military victories.
 John Nash (1752-1835,) the architect who George had worked with when designing Brighton Pavilion was commissioned for the project.